coldshrine/study-notes/books/designing-data-intensive-applications.md

 Leader-based replication has one major downside: there is only one leader, and all writes must go through it.

 A natural extension is to allow more than one node to accept writes (multi-leader, master-master, or active/active replication) where each leader simultaneously acts as a follower to the other leaders.

+# Use Cases for Multi-Leader Replication

+## Multi-Datacenter Operation
+You can have a leader in each datacenter.
+Within each datacenter, regular leader-follower replication is used.
+Between datacenters, each datacenter leader replicates its changes to the leaders in other datacenters.

+Compared to a single-leader replication model in multi-datacenters:
+- Performance: With single-leader, every write must go across the internet to wherever the leader is, adding significant latency.
+In multi-leader, every write is processed in the local datacenter and replicated asynchronously to other datacenters.
+The network delay is hidden from users, improving perceived performance.
+- Tolerance of datacenter outages: In single-leader, if the datacenter with the leader fails, failover can promote a follower in another datacenter.
+In multi-leader, each datacenter can continue operating independently from others.
+- Tolerance of network problems: Single-leader is very sensitive to problems in the inter-datacenter link as writes are made synchronously over this link.
+Multi-leader, with asynchronous replication, can tolerate network problems better.

+Multi-leader replication is implemented with Tungsten Replicator for MySQL, BDR for PostgreSQL, or GoldenGate for Oracle.
+It's common to fall on subtle configuration pitfalls.
+Autoincrementing keys, triggers, and integrity constraints can be problematic.
+Multi-leader replication is often considered dangerous and avoided if possible.

+## Clients with Offline Operation
+If you have an application that needs to work while it is disconnected from the internet, every device that has a local database can act as a leader, and there will be some asynchronous multi-leader replication process (imagine, a Calendar application).
+CouchDB is designed for this mode of operation.

+## Collaborative Editing
+Real-time collaborative editing applications allow several people to edit a document simultaneously.
+Like Etherpad or Google Docs.
+The user edits a document, the changes are instantly applied to their local replica and asynchronously replicated to the server and any other user.
+If you want to avoid editing conflicts, you must lock the document before a user can edit it.
+For faster collaboration, you may want to make the unit of change very small (like a keystroke) and avoid locking.

+# Handling Write Conflicts
+The biggest problem with multi-leader replication is when conflict resolution is required.
+This problem does not happen in a single-leader database.

+## Synchronous vs Asynchronous Conflict Detection
+In single-leader, the second writer can be blocked and wait for the first one to complete, forcing the user to retry the write.
+On multi-leader, if both writes are successful, the conflict is only detected asynchronously later in time.
+If you want synchronous conflict detection, you might as well use single-leader replication.

+## Conflict Avoidance
+The simplest strategy for dealing with conflicts is to avoid them.
+If all writes for a particular record go through the same leader, then conflicts cannot occur.
+On an application where a user can edit their own data, you can ensure that requests from a particular user are always routed to the same datacenter and use the leader in that datacenter for reading and writing.

+## Converging Toward a Consistent State
+On single-leader, the last write determines the final value of the field.
+In multi-leader, it's not clear what the final value should be.
+The database must resolve the conflict in a convergent way, all replicas must arrive at the same final value when all changes have been replicated.

+Different ways of achieving convergent conflict resolution:
+1. Give each write a unique ID (timestamp, long random number, UUID, or a hash of the key and value), pick the write with the highest ID as the winner, and throw away the other writes.
+This is known as last write wins (LWW) and it is dangerously prone to data loss.
+2. Give each replica a unique ID, writes that originated at a higher-numbered replica always take precedence.
+This approach also implies data loss.
+3. Somehow merge the values together.
+4. Record the conflict and write application code that resolves it at some later time (perhaps prompting the user).

+## Custom Conflict Resolution
+Multi-leader replication tools let you write conflict resolution logic using application code.
+On write: As soon as the database system detects a conflict in the log of replicated changes, it calls the conflict handler.
+On read: All the conflicting writes are stored.
+On read, multiple versions of the data are returned to the application.
+The application may prompt the user or automatically resolve the conflict.
+CouchDB works this way.

+# Multi-Leader Replication Topologies
+A replication topology describes the communication paths along which writes are propagated from one node to another.

+The most general topology is all-to-all in which every leader sends its writes to every other leader.
+MySQL uses circular topology, where each node receives writes from one node and forwards those writes to another node.
+Another popular topology has the shape of a star, one designated node forwards writes to all of the other nodes.

+In circular and star topologies, a write might need to pass through multiple nodes before they reach all replicas.
+To prevent infinite replication loops, each node is given a unique identifier and the replication log tags each write with the identifiers of the nodes it has passed through.
+When a node fails, it can interrupt the flow of replication messages.

+In all-to-all topology, fault tolerance is better as messages can travel along different paths avoiding a single point of failure.
+It has some issues too, some network links may be faster than others, and some replication messages may "overtake" others.
+To order events correctly, there is a technique called version vectors.
+PostgreSQL BDR does not provide casual ordering of writes, and Tungsten Replicator for MySQL doesn't even try to detect conflicts.